Back to the blog

 Chess Clubs in Auburn, Maine.
 The list of addresses.

-Description: The Auburn Chess Club meets weekly at the Auburn Public Library, offering a welcoming environment for both recreational and serious players.
-The club features open play sessions with boards and clocks provided, occasional beginner lessons, and seasonal tournaments.
-Players of all ages and skill levels are encouraged to participate in this community-focused chess group.
+Comments: The Auburn Chess Club meets every week at the Auburn Public Library, on behalf of new and serious chess players alike.
+The club offers free play with boards and clocks, occasional instruction for beginners, and seasonal tournaments.
+All-ages, all-skill levels are welcome to join this chess group that meets weekly.

-2. Lewiston Chess Club (3 miles from Auburn)
+Lewiston (Located 3 miles from Auburn) Chess Club

 Chess Clubs in Auburn, Maine.
 The list of addresses.

-5. Bates College Chess Society (4 miles from Auburn)
+Bates College Chess Club (4 miles from Auburn)

 Location: Norway Memorial Library – 258 Main St, Norway, ME 04268

-Description: This northern Oxford County group gathers twice monthly for extended chess sessions.
-The collective emphasizes chess as a social activity, with timed and untimed game options available.
-Special events include family chess nights and simultaneous exhibitions by local experts.
+Description: Group meets in northern Oxford County twice a month for long sessions of chess.
+The group highlights that playing chess is a social activity, with timed or untimed games.
+Special events include family chess nights and simultaneous exhibitions by local masters.

-• Mechanic Falls Recreation Department (10 miles): Seasonal youth chess programs
+• Mechanic Falls Recreation Department (10 miles): Youth chess programs and leagues offered in the spring, summer, fall and winter.

-• Edward Little High School (Auburn): Scholastic chess team practices (contact school for details)
+• Edward Little High School (Auburn): Scholastic chess team practice (contact school for more information)

-• Central Maine Chess Facebook Group: Organizes periodic meetups across Androscoggin County
+• Central Maine Chess Facebook Group: Organizes occasional meetups throughout Androscoggin County

 Chess Clubs in Auburn, Maine.
 The list of addresses.